Chloe Aridjis: Biography

 Born in New York City, Chloe Aridjis grew up in Mexico City and the Netherlands, where her father served as Mexico's ambassador.
 Aridjis studied comparative literature at Harvard University and wrote a thesis on "Night and the Poetic Self" in Charles Baudelaire's Les Fleurs du mal at the University of Oxford, under the supervision of Malcolm Bowie before completing a doctorate on "the interface between high and popular art in nineteenth-century France with a special focus on the relationship between poetry, magic shows and literature of the fantastic".
-As a teenager she had a bilingual exposure to pop in Mexico City, listening to British bands while discovering their Mexican equivalents at a gay goth club.
+As a teenager, she had a bilingual exposure to pop in Mexico City, listening to British bands while discovering their Mexican equivalents at a gay goth club.

 She met great poets such as Jorge Luis Borges and Ted Hughes at international poetry festivals her parents organised in the early 1980s.
 This had a lasting effect on Aridjis, who maintained a correspondence with several of them throughout her adolescence.
-Her favourite authors include Nikolai Gogol, Samuel Beckett, Thomas Bernhard, Franz Kafka, Miguel de Cervantes, Edgar Allan Poe, Horacio Quiroga, Charles Baudelaire, Gérard de Nerval, Stéphane Mallarmé, Arthur Rimbaud, Walter Benjamin, Robert Walser, Gaston Bachelard, Comte de Lautréamont and René Daumal.
+Her favourite authors include Nikolai Gogol, Samuel Beckett, Thomas Bernhard, Franz Kafka, Miguel de Cervantes, Edgar Allan Poe, Horacio Quiroga, Charles Baudelaire, Gérard de Nerval, Stéphane Mallarmé, Arthur Rimbaud, Ann Quin, Walter Benjamin, Virginia Woolf, Clarice Lispector, Robert Walser, Gaston Bachelard, Comte de Lautréamont and René Daumal.

 Her book of essays on Magic and the Literary Fantastique in Nineteenth-Century France was published in 2002.
 Her doctoral thesis was published in Spanish as Topografía de lo insólito: La magia y lo fantástico literario en la Francia del siglo XIX (Fondo de Cultura Económica, Mexico, 2005).
-She publishes in journals and newspapers in England, Mexico, among them essays for Granta on insomnia and the psychological fallout of space travel on Soviet cosmonauts.
+She publishes in journals and newspapers in England and Mexico, among them essays for Granta on insomnia and the psychological fallout of space travel on Soviet cosmonauts.
 Aridjis lived in Berlin for five years, and currently resides in London.
 She has been vegetarian since 1986.

-Her debut novel Book of Clouds was published in the US by Grove Press in winter 2009, and by Chatto and Windus in the UK in July 2009, in the Netherlands, and by Mercure de France in September 2009.
+Her debut novel, Book of Clouds, was published in the US by Grove Press in winter 2009, and by Chatto and Windus in the UK in July 2009, in the Netherlands, and by Mercure de France in September 2009.
 It was published in Mexico, Spain, Romania and Croatia in 2011 and as a graphic novel in French in early 2012.
 In his review of Book of Clouds for The Independent, Daniel Hahn described it as an "exceptional debut novel".
 In The New York Times, Wendy Lesser described it as "a stunningly accurate portrait of Berlin".
 Regina Marler in the Los Angeles Times drew attention to Aridjis's "magic and poetry", and described "an unsettling atmosphere unlike anything in recent fiction."